openethereum/parity-ethereum/README.md

 Be sure to [check out our old wiki](https://wiki.parity.io) for more information.

-### Viewing documentation for Open Ethereum packages
+### Viewing documentation for OpenEthereum packages

-You can generate documentation for Open Ethereum Rust packages that automatically opens in your web browser using [rustdoc with Cargo](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html#using-rustdoc-with-cargo) (of the The Rustdoc Book), by running the the following commands:
+You can generate documentation for OpenEthereum Rust packages that automatically opens in your web browser using [rustdoc with Cargo](https://doc.rust-lang.org/rustdoc/what-is-rustdoc.html#using-rustdoc-with-cargo) (of the The Rustdoc Book), by running the the following commands:

 * **All** packages
   ```